IncreatorP/js-game-martian/README.md

 - Enemy state machines and timers
 - Procedural background and tiles
 - Keyboard menu system and localStorage highscores
+- object pooling to deal with limitations of DOM (used for tilesets, bullets, audio samples, etc)

 **Why this project**